Toroidal automorphic forms, Waldspurger periods and double Dirichlet series

 \begin{remark} Theorem {\cite[Thm.\ 4, p.\ 288]{Waldspurger3}} of Waldspurger says that there exists a $\chi_d$ for $d\in F^\times$ such that $L(\pi\otimes\chi_d,1/2)\neq0$, but without the claim that $\chi_d$ is nontrivial.
 However, if there exists one such $d$ (square or not), there exist infinitely many, as may be seen from Lemma 7.1 in \cite{bbcfh}, which shows that the Dirichlet series occuring as Mellin transform of the series $t(\sigma)$ on p.\ 289 of the proof in \cite{Waldspurger3} cannot have only finitely many non-zero coefficients. \end{remark}

-\begin{remark} There do exist number fields $F$ over which there is a cusp form $\pi$ with $L(\pi,1/2)=0$, cf.\ Waldspurger \cite{Waldspurger3}, Remark on p.\ 282 (a cuspidal lift to an imaginary quadratic field of a classical holomorphic cusp form). \end{remark}
+\begin{remark} There do exist number fields $F$ for which there exist non-trivial toroidal cusp forms.
+We only need $\pi$ to be a cusp form with $L(\pi,1/2)=0$.
+This happens when the root number is $-1$, which is for example the case for a cuspidal lift of a classical holomorphic cusp form to an imaginary quadratic field (cf.\ also Waldspurger \cite{Waldspurger3}, Remark on p.\ 282).
+The argument also shows that there are no toroidal cusp for for $F=\Q$. \end{remark}